Machine Learning for MU-MIMO Receive Processing in OFDM Systems: Introduction

 An attractive research direction is to apply \gls{ML} techniques to improve \gls{MIMO} reception.
 Essentially, two distinct approaches are emerging.
 The first one is to consider a single processing block in the typical receiver architecture depicted in Fig.~\ref{fig:trad_receiver} and to augment it with \gls{ML}.
 The second approach is to replace multiple blocks with a single \gls{ML} component, such as a \gls{NN}.
 The former has the advantages of remaining interpretable and scalable to any number of users \cite{pratik2020remimo}, but is not trained to optimize the end-to-end receiver performance and requires ground truth measurements that are not available in practice.
 The latter has shown promising results \cite{korpi2020deeprx}, but is very computationally expensive and acts as a black-box that cannot be adapted to changing number of users or transmit antennas without full retraining.

 In this paper, we introduce a new hybrid strategy, where multiple \gls{ML} components are jointly trained to enhance a conventional \gls{MU}-\gls{MIMO} receiver architecture.
 The goal is to combine the interpretability of the first approach, the efficiency of the second one, and the flexibility of traditional receivers.
 The resulting architecture is easily scalable to any number of users and is composed of components that are individually interpretable and of reasonable complexity.
 We are interested in both uplink and downlink \gls{OFDM} transmissions.
-Our solution additionally exploits the \gls{OFDM} structure to provide the following enhancements.
+Our solution additionally exploits the \gls{OFDM} structure to counteract two known drawbacks of conventional receivers that are overlooked in the current literature.
 First, it improves the prediction of the channel estimation error statistics, that can only be obtained for the pilot signals in a standard receiver, resulting in largely sub-optimal detection accuracy.
 Motivated by the recent successes of \glspl{CNN} in physical layer tasks~\cite{8752012, honkala2020deeprx}, we use \glspl{CNN} to predict those channel estimation error statistics for every position of the \gls{OFDM} time-frequency grid.
 In contrast to the traditional approach that is based on mathematical models, the \glspl{CNN} learn the error statistics from the data during training.
 The second improvement is the demapper, which computes \glspl{LLR} over the transmitted bits.
 We propose a \gls{CNN}-based demapper that operates on the entire \gls{OFDM} grid, unlike a traditional demapper that operates on individual \glspl{RE}.
 In doing so, our demapper is able to better cope with the residual distortions of the equalized signal.
 The resulting \gls{ML}-enhanced receiver is optimized such that all \gls{ML} components are jointly trained to maximize the information rate of the transmission \cite{9118963}.